 ASH: My copy arrived early and I’ve already read it and I loved it and Takeo is the best!

-MELINDA: I am so on board with this.
+MJ: I am so on board with this.

 SEAN: Naruto hits Vol. 66.
 Be careful!
 That’s the Third Cousin Once Removed of the Beast!